Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 ### Package downloads and new submissions

-There was a 9% increase in the number of (distinct IP) downloads of software packages in the fourth quarter of 2015 (106212 total) as compared to the fourth quarter of 2014 (97462 total).
+There was a 9% increase in the number of (distinct IP) downloads of software packages in the fourth quarter of 2014 (106212 total) as compared to the fourth quarter of 2013 (97462 total).
 See the website for a full summary of package [download stats](http://www.bioconductor.org/packages/stats/).

-During the period of October 1 to December 31 a total of 63 software packages were added bringing the current counts to 954 packages in devel (`Bioconductor` 3.1) and 934 in release (`Bioconductor` 3.0).
+A total of 63 software packages were added in the fourth quarter of 2014 bringing the count to 954 in devel (`Bioconductor` 3.1) and 934 in release (`Bioconductor` 3.0).

 ## Resources and Upcoming Events